-Wisconsin Department of Transportation (WisDOT) is a recipient of funds from the US Department of Transportation's Federal Highway Administration.
-The DBE program is a federal program applicable on all contracts administered by WisDOT that include federal-aid highway funds.
+Wisconsin Department of Transportation (WisDOT) Bureau of Aeronautics (BOA) is a recipient of federal funds from the US Department of Transportation's Federal Aviation Administration (FAA).
+The Disadvantaged Business Enterprise (DBE) program is a federal program applicable on all contracts administered by WisDOT that include federal funds.
 The authority for the DBE program is the Transportation Bill as approved by Congress periodically.
 DBE program guidance and requirements are outlined in the Code of Federal Regulations at 49 CFR Part 26.
-This contract is subject to DBE provisions because it is financed with federal-aid-highway funds.
-Additionally, this contract is subject to the State of Wisconsin Standard Specifications for Highway and Structure Construction and all applicable contract documents.
+This contract is subject to DBE provisions because it is financed with federal funds.
+Additionally, this contract is subject to the State of Wisconsin Standard Specifications for Airport Construction at nonprimary (general aviation) airports, and the general provisions included in the contract proposal for primary commercial service) airports and all applicable contract documents.